mehdihadeli/spring-food-delivery-microservices/readme.md

 > This project is in progress.
 I add new features over the time.
 You can check the [Release Notes](https://github.com/mehdihadeli/spring-food-delivery-microservices/releases).

 > [!IMPORTANT]
-> Other versions of this project are available in these repositories, We can choose best fit architecture for our projects > based on production needs:
+> Other versions of this project like golang and .net are available in these repositories:
 >
 > - [https://github.com/mehdihadeli/go-food-delivery-microservices](https://github.com/mehdihadeli/go-food-delivery-microservices)
 > - [https://github.com/mehdihadeli/food-delivery-microservices](https://github.com/mehdihadeli/food-delivery-microservices)